 - “Trump vowed to destroy the Johnson Amendment.
 Thankfully, he has failed” (The Washington Post op-ed by Amanda Tyler and Rabbi David Saperstein)

 It’s a well-known adage that government money comes with “strings attached.”
-It’s also a constitutional principle that government must not advance religion, and therefore cannot directly fund it.
+It’s also a constitutional principle that government must not advance religion, and therefore it cannot directly fund religion.
 For example, when Congress offers disaster relief through FEMA, are churches eligible for those funds?
 BJC says no, taxpayers should not be forced to build — or rebuild — churches, mosques, synagogues, temples, and other houses of worship.
 Should a Christian nonprofit in South Carolina participate in a federally-funded foster-care program, even though it will only work with Protestant families?
 BJC says that’s crossing the line — government-funded services must be available to all regardless of religion.
 Delicate issues will continue to arise, and BJC supports the kinds of laws and regulations that protect religious liberty rights of beneficiaries while permitting the government to partner with faith-based organizations to meet its secular interests.

 RELATED